sanaa-ennaji/PortfolioNextJs/README.md

 The portfolio uses the following metadata to optimize its appearance and SEO:

-- Title: Luis Solar - Developer Portfolio
+- Title: sanaa ennaji - Developer Portfolio

-- Description: Explore the portfolio of Luis Solar, a web developer showcasing his projects and expertise.
+- Description: Explore the portfolio of sanaa ennaji, a web developer showcasing his projects and expertise.

 These meta tags are included to improve search engine visibility and provide a concise summary of the site’s content.